umami-software/website/content/environment-variables.md

 ### BASE_PATH = &lt;path&gt;

 If you want to host Umami under a subdirectory.
-Only used to prefix URLs at frontend.
-May need to use reverse proxy to remove BASE_PATH prefix and pass modified URL to Umami
+You may need to update your reverse proxy settings to correctly handle the BASE_PATH prefix.

 ### COLLECT_API_ENDPOINT = /api/x